oooVincentooo/defect_detect/Readme.txt

-#Main file DEFECTdet DEFECTdet(ector)
-DEFECTdet.py
+Information:
 Select a batch of images and detect for bright and dark defects.
+Several options morphing, CLAHE etc. Images processed in batch and summary results saved.
 Summary results are saves in *.txt and *.xlsx files.
 Uses CV2 contours and advanced treshold to detect bright and dark defects.

-Analysis recipes can be created saved.
+Recipes can be created saved.

-Several options morphing, CLAHE etc. Images processed in batch and summary results saved.
+Main sourcecode:
+file DEFECTdet DEFECTdet.py

+Installation:
+Please use the following way:
+- Copy folder [H:\...DEFECTdet] from [...\application] folder to system root: [c:\].
+- Open folder: [C:\DEFECTdet].
+- Right click: [DEFECTdet.exe].
+- Create shortcut to desktop.
+- Open program with shortcut.

 OOOVincentOOO